-The development of the local market is the responsibility of the Licensees who are proving to be very successful at identifying new market opportunities; India, Forestry Commission and Religious Pilgrims, Pakistan, Reconstruction and Tourism.
-Extremis is working alongside our Pakistan Licensee to demonstrate HuSh to the UNHCR in Pakistan.
+The development of the local market is the responsibility of the Licensees who are proving to be very successful at identifying new market opportunities: India – Forestry Commission and religious pilgrims; Pakistan – reconstruction and tourism.

-Our experience of growing sales with India and Pakistan is that post signing there is a lead time as our Licensees develop their lo-cal supply chain and reach out to their early customers.
-We are constantly analyzing this process to help their sales effort and identify ways to improve our own on-boarding pro-cess for new Licensees.
-We assign rights to the whole suite of IP, design rights and trademarks to make it complex for any competitor to untangle the position and attempt to infringe those rights.
-We retain all rights to innovations created inconjunction with licensees.
+Our experience of growing sales with India and Pakistan is that, post-signing, there is a lead time as our Licensees develop their local supply chain and reach out to their early customers.
+We are constantly analysing this process to help their sales effort and identify ways to improve our own on-boarding process for new Licensees.
+We assign right to the whole suite of IP, design rights and trademarks to make it complex for any competitor to untangle the position and attempt to infringe those rights.
+We retain all right to innovations created in conjunction with licensees.

 We believe that the best method of supporting low-income communities within the developing world is through ‘technology transfer’ using British technology to create employment and economic activity.
 Our technology is admirably suited to conditions in the developing world as our product is primarily constructed from wood and the engineering requirements can be taught to skilled artisans.
 We have already created employment in India through our Licensee manning their factories to manufacture the HuSh™ product for the Indian market.
 At the global level, we have reduced the environmental footprint to a minimum by the insistence on the use of sustainable materials, locally sourced, and local supply which reduces the carbon footprint of the supply chain.

 |Grant No. /Application No.||Description||Date of Grant|